hectorgoan/RightAwake/README.md

 # RightAwake
-A (very) simple macOS app that prevents the system to sleep (or even invoke the screensaver) if the context menu is opened <small>aka the last mouse button clicked is the right one</small>
+A (very) simple macOS app that prevents the system to sleep (or even invoke the screensaver) if the context menu is opened (<small>a.k.a. the last mouse button clicked is the right one</small>)